 Federal financial assistance can be used to cover expenses incurred in a study abroad program as long as the credits would be accepted by the College.
 Approval of these credits must be obtained from the Registrar's Office in writing prior to studying abroad.
 The student must notify the Office of Financial Assistance in writing and submit the approximate costs associated with the program of study for the enrollment period including but not limited to tuition, fees, books, transportation, and personal/miscellaneous expenses.
 These costs must be approved in writing by the study abroad program coordinator and given to the Office of Financial Assistance.
 In addition, the student must provide receipts for payment of tuition at the foreign institution and proof of enrollment or intended enrollment.
-Institutional assistance (scholarships, grants, campus employment, and institutional loan) may not be used while the student is studying abroad.
+Institutional assistance (scholarships, grants, campus employment, and institutional loan) may not be used while the student is studying abroad, except when participating in the "Catawba at Harlaxton" semester abroad program in England.